Leadership Under Pressure

 • Caregivers balancing professional leadership with personal responsibility

-If you've ever felt stuck between caring about your people and maintaining performance expectations, this is for you.
+If you have ever felt stuck between caring about your people and maintaining performance expectations, you are in the right place.

-I spent years watching leaders struggle with challenges they thought were personal failings.
+I spent years watching capable, committed leaders struggle with challenges they had quietly decided were personal failings.

 Those assumptions no longer hold.
 If they ever did.